Dylan Romero

 Original stethoscope next to 3D printed recreation

 Throughout the proof of concept project we also explored other collaboration opportunities for Archives and Special Collections and the Makers Lab.
-While these events took on a more creative tone, they were also successful in getting UCSF archived materials into the hands of patrons who otherwise may not be familiar with that portion of UCSF’s history.
+While these events took on a more creative tone, they generated ideas for getting UCSF archived materials into the hands of patrons who otherwise may not be familiar with that portion of UCSF’s history.

 We look forward to working with Archives and Special Collections to continue to help unlock the UCSF collection and uncover new applications for making in the health sciences.
 The Makers Lab would like to thank Polina Ilieva, Kelsi Evans, and the rest of the Archives and Special Collections team for their willingness to open the vault and discover new ways to engage with our community.
 We cannot wait to see what will be created next!